Erythrose

 Erythrose is a tetrose saccharide with the chemical formula C4H8O4.
 It has one aldehyde group, and is thus part of the aldose family.
 The natural isomer is D-erythrose; it is a diastereomer of D-threose.

-Erythrose was first isolated in 1849 from rhubarb by the French pharmacist Louis Feux Joseph Garot (1798-1869), and was named as such because of its red hue in the presence of alkali metals (ἐρυθρός, "red").
+Erythrose was first isolated in 1849 from rhubarb by the French pharmacist Louis-Félix-Joseph Garot (1798-1869), and was named as such because of its red hue in the presence of alkali metals (ἐρυθρός, "red").

 Erythrose 4-phosphate is an intermediate in the pentose phosphate pathway and the Calvin cycle.

 Oxidative bacteria can be made to use erythrose as its sole energy source.

+Although often inconsequential, erythrose in aqueous solution mainly exists as the hydrate owing to the following equilibrium: